 In the case of the rubbish truck, the rubbish is removed with much beeping, roaring, clattering and revving.
 It never comes back – and strangely that’s totally okay!
-A child’s awareness of the natural comings and goings of things – be they a parent, their lunch or the week’s rubbish – helps them to feel more secure in what can at times be a bewildering world.
+A child’s awareness of the natural comings and goings of things – be that a parent, their lunch or the week’s rubbish – helps them to feel more secure in, what can at times be, a bewildering world.

 "They just know love and they know kindness."
 This friendship between a 3-year-old and some garbage men is SO SWEET: http://bit.ly/2rKovFU

 Posted by NBC12 on Thursday, March 1, 2018

 Interesting, simple sequencing

 You put the bag in the bin.
 You put the bin out on the right night.
 You hear the truck in the distance the next morning.
 It pulls up at the kerb with much fanfare.
 The helpful rubbish men grab it or a giant Transformer-like claw picks it up.
 It goes into the back of the truck.
 It gets crunched up.
 The empty bin is returned to its kerbside spot.
 The truck beeps and drives off.
 Repeat!

 Observing this simple routine helps children learn about sequencing, predicting the order of things and making sense of the way things work.